-Jason Barker, BA (hons) Senior Vice President, Asia Pacific, Middle East & Africa Jason joined IR in October 2014 and is responsible for all business operations across the Asia Pacific, Middle East & Africa regions.
-Jason joins with 20 years' experience in Technology, Media & Telecommunications most recently as Vice President Sales, Asia Pacific at Acision where, based out of Singapore, he was responsible for leadership of the Sales team across the region .
+BSC, MBA President Americas & VP European Field Operations Jason joined Integrated Research in October 2014 and is responsible for all business operations across the Asia Pacific, Middle East & Africa regions.
+Jason joins with 20 years' experience in technology, media & telecommunications most recently as Vice President Sales, Asia Pacific at Acision where, based out of Singapore, he was responsible for leadership of the sales team across the region .
 Prior to this Jason spent 5 years in Australia leading Asia Pacific teams with Subex and Surfkitchen and before this held several European focussed roles, based out of the UK.